#34: TARKOVSKY, Andrei: Andrei Rublev (1966)

 As Tarkovsky himself says (see below), he was totally uninterested in making a typical historical or biographical film about Rublev.
 Instead, he paints on his cinematic canvas in broad strokes, exploring the human condition and ideas about belief, the creation of art — and with his typical long takes, a deeper exploration of reality.

-Plot is certainly of no concern to Tarkovsky in this magnificent, sprawling film — his second (after Ivan’s Childhood [1962], Spine #397).
-The work is episodic, constantly seeing a violent, macabre world from Rublev’s point of view.
+Plot is certainly of no concern to Tarkovsky in this magnificent, sprawling film — his second (after Ivan’s Childhood [1962], Spine #397) of his seven films.
+Only the final two (Nostalghia [1983] and The Sacrifice [1986] are not on Criterion.]
+The work is episodic, constantly bringing the violent and macabre world into sharp focus from Rublev’s point of view.

 Religious faith must implicitly recognize doubt, and this concept is what makes up Rublev’s journey.
 After all he experiences and witnesses, God’s silence is too deafening to bear, and Rublev takes a vow of silence and gives up painting.

-Tarkovsky and his DP (Vadim Yusov) take full advantage of the stark — yet razor-sharp — image of the black and white stock (the introduction of color near the very end is thus shocking and visually delightful).
+Tarkovsky and his DP (Vadim Yusov) take full advantage of the stark — yet razor-sharp — image of the black and white stock (the introduction of color in the last chapter is thus shocking and visually delightful).
 The long takes and dreamy, hypnotic camera movements give gravitas to the subject matter and sweep the viewer along, as if in a kind of trance.

-The bookending of the creation of the bell ties up the entire saga.
+The stunning bookending of the balloon ride and the creation of the bell tie up the entire saga with its parallel themes of invention, creativity and nose-to-the-grindstone ethic …

 Naturally, the Soviet authorities gave the whole thing a big thumbs-down — but ultimately were unable to prevent the art-house circuit from discovering this masterpiece.